 Your individualized treatment plan must contain a wide range of therapies because no one therapy works for all people.
 You gain moments of understanding, insight, and enlightenment during each of your therapies.
 Some of these activities and types of therapy provide more healing or awareness than others.
 But through a mix of approaches, you gain far more benefit than just talk therapy, alone.

 Hiking Therapy Program and Other Treatment Methods in Portland, Oregon

 In Portland, Oregon, Crestview Recovery provides a wide range of therapies and treatment methods for adults seeking strong recovery from addiction.
-Whether you suffer addiction alone or experience co-occurring conditions with your substance abuse, Crestview Recovery programs help you achieve the healing and strong sobriety needed for a better life.
+Whether you suffer from addiction alone or experience co-occurring conditions combined with substance abuse, Crestview Recovery or another drug treatment program in your area can help you achieve the healing and strong sobriety needed for a better life.

 Programs of Crestview Recovery include:

 - Partial hospitalization program (PHP)